East St. Louis, Illinois: 20th century

 In 1971, James E. Williams was elected as the city's first black mayor.
-Faced with the overwhelming economic problems, he was unable to make much of a difference.
+He was unable to do much about the overwhelming economic problems.
 In 1975, William E. Mason was elected mayor; his term marked a return to patronage politics and the city sank deeper into debt and reliance on federal funding.
-In 1979, Carl Officer was elected as mayor (the youngest in the country at that time at age 25).
+In 1979, Carl Officer was elected mayor (the youngest in the country at that time, at age 25).
 Despite hopes for improvement, conditions continued to decline.
 Middle-class citizens continued to leave the city.
 People who could get jobs moved to places with work and a decent quality of life.
-Lacking sufficient tax revenues, the city cut back on maintenance, sewers failed, and garbage pickup ceased.
+Lacking sufficient tax revenue, the city cut back on maintenance, sewers failed, and garbage pickup ceased.
 Police cars and radios stopped working.
 The East St. Louis Fire Department went on strike in the 1970s.

-Structure fires destroyed such a significant number of consecutive blocks that much of the post-Armageddon film Escape from New York was filmed in East St. Louis.
+Structure fires destroyed so many consecutive blocks that much of the post-Armageddon film Escape from New York was filmed in East St. Louis.

 In 1990, the State of Illinois passed (65 ILCS 5/Art.
 8 Div.
 12) The Financially Distressed City Law.
-Under this law, Illinois Governor James R. Thompson provided $34 million in loans to East St. Louis, with the stipulation that an appointed five-member board, called the East St. Louis Financial Advisory Authority, manage the city's finances.
-In 1990 the state legislature approved riverboat gambling in an effort to increase state revenues.
-The opening of the Casino Queen riverboat casino generated the first new source of income for the city in nearly 30 years.
+Under this law, Governor James R. Thompson provided $34 million in loans to East St. Louis, with the stipulation that an appointed five-member board, the East St. Louis Financial Advisory Authority, manage the city's finances.
+In 1990 the state legislature approved riverboat gambling in an effort to increase state revenue.
+The opening of the Casino Queen riverboat casino generated the city's first new source of income in nearly 30 years.

 In 1991, Gordon Bush was elected mayor.
 Several major industries operating in the area had gained separate incorporation as jurisdictions for the land where their plants are sited.
-These "communities" have virtually no residents, and the shell jurisdictions are outside the tax base of East St. Louis.
-Residents of the city, however, suffer from contaminated air and other adverse environmental effects of these sites.
+These "communities" have virtually no residents, and the shell jurisdictions are outside East St. Louis's tax base (see Sauget, Illinois), but residents of the city suffer from contaminated air and other adverse environmental effects of these sites.
 At the same time, the city's tax base is too poor for it to maintain its infrastructure, including the sanitary sewers, many of which have broken and overflowed in residential neighborhoods and schools.